Israeli Jews | International Freedom Coalition

 The October 7, 2023 Hamas Attacks

-7:29 AM Time of first Hamas breach of the Gaza security fence
+Time of the first Hamas breach of the Gaza security fence

 08